A13: What Happens When the Universe Doesn't Make Sense: Douglas Adams

 We’ll read some books, listen to radio clips, and watch a bit of TV before it’s time for lunch.

-The Hitchhiker's Guide to the Galaxy Radio Series , recordings available on the Internet Archive
+The Hitchhiker's Guide to the Galaxy Radio Series recordings are available on Audible for purchase and for free listening on the Internet Archive.